Engineering Creativity for Neuroscience

 SPECIAL OFFER!
 Design work of unique, custom size heating pads for small animals according to your specification and requirements: FREE

-External digital DS18S20 temperature sensor with 1.5 m coaxial cable and BNC plug: 40 EUR
+External digital DS18S20 temperature sensor with 1.5 m coaxial cable and BNC plug TS-DS18S20: 40 EUR

 Tunnel Heaters with Heating Pads for small animals, with built-in digital DS18S20 temperature sensor (compatible with the 24 V Physiological - Biological Temperature Controller):